Guidance

 • either:

-• the applicant will comply with their relevant Code of Practice under Appendix Creative Worker Codes of Practice, where one exists for their occupation
+• the occupation the applicant will be doing complies with the relevant Code of Practice under Appendix Creative Worker Codes of Practice, where one exists for that occupation

 To issue a CoS for migrants to perform or work in dance, theatre, opera, film, television, or as a fashion model, sponsors must follow the requirements listed in Appendix Creative Worker Codes of Practice.